dolorosus/TuxedoKeyboardLight/Readme.md

 - Customizable RGB colors and brightness levels
 - Persistent system service with automatic restart
 - Logging to `/var/log/keyboardlight-idle.log`
-- If the backligght brightness is set to 0 (keyboard illumination is turned off), the default settings are used
+- If the backlight brightness is set to 0 (keyboard illumination is turned off), the default settings are used

 ## Requirements